-While chapter 40 warns against grumbling (or murmuring), this chapter asks the community leader to ‘regulate and arrange all matters’ (including mealtimes) so that justified (or reasonable) grumbling does not occur.
+While chapter 40 admonishes against grumbling (or murmuring), this chapter asks the community leader to ‘regulate and arrange all maters’ so that justified (or reasonable) grumbling does not occur.
 In chapter 40 the grumbling around no wine in the community was viewed as not reasonable by Benedict (even though he compromised).
 Chapter 41 freely accepts the reality of reasonable grumbling.

-This is the bottom line for the leader and the community: that souls may be saved.
-What could ‘be saved’ here mean?
-Within Christianity there is a kind of yes/no dynamic to salvation.
-Yes we are saved thanks to the death and resurrection of Jesus, saved from the fear of death, from living a life build on the illusion of death as separation from God.
-And no – we are not yet saved in the sense that the word salvation is used to describe the ongoing healing, transformation and integration that Christian discipleship involves.
+The bottom line for Benedict is ‘that souls may be saved’.
+What could ‘be saved’ mean?
+Within Christianity there is a kind of ‘yes and no’ dynamic to salvation.
+Yes we are saved thanks to the death and resurrection of Jesus, saved from the fear of death; from living a life build on the illusion of death as separation from God.
+And no – we are not yet saved in the sense that the word salvation is used to describe the ongoing healing, transformation, and integration that Christian discipleship involves.
 Salvation is both a noun and a verb.

-The saving dynamic is something operative in and through community relations of trust, compassion and vulnerability.
+This saving dynamic is something operative in and through community relations of trust, compassion and vulnerability.
 The dynamic fosters a growing awareness of the presence of God and the ways in which this presence, within the person and community, is working for the ongoing salvation of all.
-This involves mutual participation.
-The dynamic is not reliant on one person (the leader) for its existence within the community.
-All are responsible for the nurturing of this dynamic in and through their relations with each other and their personal response to this dynamic.
 When this dynamic is active the community itself becomes a kind of ‘sweet spot’ for healing and healthy change both communally and personally.
-The community leader is the discerner of this presence/dynamic, and is the one to shape present circumstance (while respecting individual freedom) to be sympathetic to, and resonate with, this dynamic.
+Community leadership is the discerner of this, shaping present circumstance (while respecting individual freedom) to be sympathetic to, and resonate with, this dynamic.